BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-How would you code the logic for a vending machine?
+What are some good questions to ask at an interview for a software dev role?

 ### Topic